 The Perth and Melbourne clinics run a unique early surveillance program for infants diagnosed with cystic fibrosis following newborn screening.
-A comprehensive assessment is undertaken at diagnosis and annually (close to the child's birthday) until around the age of six.
+A comprehensive assessment is undertaken at diagnosis and annually (close to the child's birthday).

 Some of the measurements include: